 If you suspect you're suffering from birth trauma, reach out.
 Speak with a friend, a healthcare provider, or consider joining support groups like The Birth Trauma Association.

-For more information about Birth Trauma, you can visit:
+For additional insights on Birth Trauma, visit:

 The Birth Trauma Association (UK)